+The location of the tumor: Where the tumor is in the brain and spinal cord can affect what symptoms it causes, as well as which treatments might be best.
 Brain tumors in children are more likely to start in the lower parts of the brain, such as the cerebellum and brain stem, than they are in adults.
 But they can start in the upper parts of the brain as well.

 Gliomas are not a specific type of tumor.
-Glioma is a general term for a group of tumors that start in glial cells.
+Glioma is a general term for a group of tumors that start in glial cells (the supporting cells of the brain).
 A number of tumors can be considered gliomas, including:

-These tumors start in brain glial cells called oligodendrocytes.
-These tumors tend to grow slowly, but like astrocytomas, most of them can grow into nearby brain tissue and can’t be removed completely by surgery.
+These tumors start in brain cells called oligodendrocytes (a type of glial cell that makes a fatty substance that helps nerve cells send electric signals).
+These are grade II tumors that tend to grow slowly, but most of them can grow into nearby brain tissue and can’t be removed completely by surgery.
 Oligodendrogliomas rarely spread along the CSF pathways and even less frequently spread outside the brain or spinal cord.
 As with astrocytomas, they can become more aggressive over time.

 Ependymomas may spread along the CSF pathways but do not spread outside the brain or spinal cord.
 These tumors can block the flow of CSF out of the ventricles, causing the ventricles to become very large – a condition called hydrocephalus.